Criminal Investigator I

 Career Description

-As a Parole and Probation Officer, you will provide direct supervision to individuals placed on parole or probation.
-You will complete intakes on clients, develop case plans, and provide overall management of the client's case.
-In this position, you may assist in parole investigations for the Parole Board, and other miscellaneous investigations as needed.
-Work includes exposure to hazardous conditions potentially resulting in a serious physical injury requiring medical attention, and some lost time from work.
-Exposure occurs on a periodic or intermittent basis.
-You will work closely with the courts, law enforcement agencies, Parole Board, Pardon Advisory Board, human service centers, Transitional Planning Services and social services agencies.
+As a Parole and Probation Officer, you will supervise individuals on parole or probation, conduct client intakes, develop case plans, and manage cases.
+You may also assist in parole investigations for the Parole Board and other investigations as needed.
+The role involves exposure to hazardous conditions that could lead to serious physical injury, requiring medical attention and potential lost work time, though this exposure is intermittent.
+You will collaborate with the courts, law enforcement, the Parole Board, the Pardon Advisory Board, human service centers, Transitional Planning Services, and social service agencies.
 For a complete job description, please contact the recruiter listed at the bottom of this posting.

 Minimum Qualifications